-Solid mineral fuel should be placed in the stove so that there is no more than a 30° incline of the fuel bed from each door to the centre of the stove.
-It should not be stacked above the level of the tertiary air bar as this may result in damage to the stove.
+Solid mineral fuel should be placed in the stove so that there is no more than a 30° incline of the fuel bed from front to back.
+It should not be stacked above the rear edge of the baffle as this may result in damage to the stove.

-With a full load of fuel, the stove will need to be refuelled approximately once every 2 hours.
+With a full load of fuel, the stove will need to be refuelled approximately once every 4 hours.

 Solid mineral fuel burns most efficiently with the secondary air control in the closed position.
-The primary valve lever can then be used to control the burn rate of the stove.
+The primary air sliders (or thermostat, if fitted) can then be used to control the burn rate of the stove.

 Always de-ash before refuelling and do not let the ash build up to the underside of the grate bars.
-Solid mineral fuel produces ash, which if allowed to build up will stifle the airflow through the Primary air valve cavity and grate.
+Solid mineral fuel produces ash, which if allowed to build up, will stifle the airflow through the grate.
 This will eventually cause the fire to die.

-With some solid mineral fuels a residue of burnt fuel or clinker will accumulate on the grate, allow the fire to go out periodically to remove this.
+With some solid mineral fuels a residue of burnt fuel or clinker will accumulate on the grate.
+Allow the fire to go out periodically to remove this.

 Important! - We cannot stress firmly enough how important it is to empty the ashpan regularly.
 Air passing through the firebed cools the grate bars.
-Distortion or burning out the grate bars is nearly always caused by ash being allowed to build up to the underside of the grate.
+Distortion or 'burning out' of the grate bars is nearly always caused by ash being allowed to build up to the underside of the grate.